-The District will make available provides the a Delta Dental Plan that is provided to the District as a subgroup of Santa Clara County.
-The District and will provide a similar plan if the Delta Dental Plan becomes unavailable.
-The District will paypays the full premium cost of the dental plan coverage for employees and dependents as a contribution to the Cafeteria Plan.
+The District provides a Delta Dental Plan and will provide a similar plan if the Delta Dental Plan becomes unavailable.
+The District pays the full premium cost of the dental plan coverage for employees and dependents as a contribution to the Cafeteria Plan.

 If an employee is currently covered under a non-District provided dental plan, basically equivalent to that provided by the District, the employee may elect to waive such coverage through the District.
-An employee who elects to waive dental coverage will receive the cash equivalent of one-half (1/2)-of the dental premium, and may elect to use it for other benefit costs or receive it in cash.
+An employee who elects to waive dental coverage will receive the cash equivalent of one-half of the dental premium and may elect to use it for other benefit costs or receive it in cash.

-The District agrees to provides registered domestic partner coverage in the dental plan, if the plan allows for the registered domestic partner's enrollment.
+The District provides registered domestic partner coverage in the dental plan, if the plan allows for the registered domestic partner's enrollment.